Plate Tectonics / Volcanism

 The Chile Triple Junction is where the South American, Nazca and Antarctic tectonic plates meet, marked by subduction and divergence.
 The Taitao Peninsula, extending westward, features diverse landscapes and significant ecological importance.
 The Tres Montes Peninsula, located southwest, contributes unique vegetation and geological features.
 Together, they tell a captivating story of tectonic convergence and spreading dynamics, showcasing the Earth's ever-evolving geological saga.

-The Cocos Plate: Shaping Central America's Geological Dynamics
+The Cocos Plate: Central America's Subduction Driver

 The Lesser Antilles Volcanic Arc: Unlocking the Mysteries